Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

 Marion State Fish Hatchery is a coldwater trout hatchery with four earthen ponds, eight concrete raceways, a hatchery building with indoor rearing tanks, and a spring-fed, water-supply pond.
 Its primary function is hatching trout eggs and rearing newly hatched trout to fingerling size for the state’s hatchery-supported trout waters program.
-Man of its fingerling trout that are transferred to the Armstrong State Fish Hatchery (above) to grow to “catchable” size (10 inches).
+Many of its fingerling trout that are transferred to the Armstrong State Fish Hatchery (above) to grow to “catchable” size (10 inches).
 Secondary functions include raising forage fish and broodstock muskellunge to support “muskie” production operations at Table Rock State Fish Hatchery (below).
 The hatchery is open to the public from 8 a.m. to 4 p.m. on weekdays.

 McKinney Lake State Fish Hatchery